 SSH (Secure Shell) is a secure way to connect to servers and communicate with them.
 You can use it to get a terminal on a remote server and enter commands.
-In the WordPress world, SSH is most commonly used for SFTP or secure FTP.
 There are two common ways to sign in to a server when using SSH or SFTP.
 You can use a username and password, or you can use “key-based” authentication.

 As a cryptographic network protocol, SSH is most often used for secure remote logins to remote computer systems.
 Successful theft of a private key gives the hacker access to any server or system where that private key is used for authentication.
 This risk is not just limited to WordPress, but also Linux and Unix systems and embedded devices that also rely heavily on SSH for secure logins and connections.

 SSH private keys are being targeted by hackers who have stepped up their scanning of thousands of servers hosting WordPress websites.
 Terms such as “root,” “ssh,” or “id_rsa” are being searched in hopes of finding web directories containing private SSH keys, most likely mistakenly stored on public directories.
-More often than not, admins lose track of SSH keys and host both the public and private keys online.
+Often, admins lose track of SSH keys and host both the public and private keys online.

 The most protection you can provide your private SSH keys is to enable a password.
 This option is initially presented at the time keys are generated, but a shocking percentage of users opt out because they don’t want to type in a password every time they want to authenticate to a remote server.
 It may seem cumbersome, but that layer of protection is worth the extra effort.
 Password protected SSH private keys can’t be used by attackers unless they can guess the password.
 Here are a few more proactive steps you can take to stay safe as the instances of cybercrime around SSH keys continue to grow: